ceejbot/economics-of-package-management/slides.md

 ---

-# [fit] VCs want to __go big__ or go home
+# [fit] VCs want to go big or __go home__

 ^ There is absolutely nothing wrong with taking VC money inherently, in my opinion.
 Many ventures have goals well-aligned with the goals of VC money, and not all VC money is shaped alike.
 Some funds play long games.
 Funds like Futureshape are explicitly interested in bettering the world.
 But mostly, VC money is interested in returning the investment.
 The goal is to be sold to new owners for enough money to return the investment ten times over.
 Grow fast.
 Go big or go home.
+VCs don't mind if a pile of their companies fail, so long as one succeeds.

 ---